When it comes to design, visuals are one of your most powerful tools for communication.

 The style of a brand’s logo also plays a huge role in how a brand is perceived.
 Maybe the photographer’s beard oil company has a logo with an etched style to further communicate that the product is premium and handmade.

 The real beauty is in mixing and matching these elements in a unique way to tell a brand’s story.
 None of these are hard and fast rules.
 It’s all about perception and what feels appropriate for the brand.
 Brand design, at its core, is storytelling.
+As a designer focused on visual storytelling, crafting a compelling brand image is key.
+Tools like a brand logo maker help in creating logos that are not only free to design but also play an essential role in articulating your brand’s story when crafted carefully with the right design elements.
 When working with all of these elements, I use what feels right for the brand’s story.

 2. The Web Designer